 Place a medium non-stick pan over medium heat.
 Add 1 tsp. olive oil and salmon, skin side up, to hot pan.

-Flip, reduce heat to medium, and cook until firm and salmon reaches a minimum internal temperature of 145 degrees, 4-6 minutes.
+Cook until firm and salmon reaches a minimum internal temperature of 145 degrees, 4-6 minutes per side.

 Remove from burner.
 Remove salmon to a plate.